DijiOfficial/UnityProject/Readme.md

 | Others? | ... | ... | ... | ... | ... | ... |

 Possibilty of adding Elite Enemies?

+#### Bosses
+- Bone Golem is Massive with large health pool but slow, can slam the ground to stun the Player (JUMP to avoid).
+Can't be stunned or knocked back.
+Can summon bone spike from summoning circles to immobilize player and deal low damage.
+Every 1/8th of health will become 1/8th smaller and take 1/8th more damage but will also spawn Skeletons with 1/8th original boss health health and 1/8th total resistance (can respawn after X seconds)

+- Unknown warrior -> Has all the same abilities attacks and afflictions of the player (without Temporary upgrades included)

+- The Leech -> Can cast ranged attack spells and summon enemies.
+Cooldown ability to teleport, High health and medium speed.
+Can cast Very high damage Spells but incantation is very slow.
+On 1/3rd health will enter rage mode becoming faster and more dangerous also creating decoys, spawning a last wave of enemies and inspiring them giving them faster/higher damage.

+- Grave King has 3 phases
+    1. Summons, The more summons the lower the health drain power, will attack player from range but can also try a grab attack on melee to steal players health and curse the player making it impossible to recover the lost health.
+    2. 50% health: Switches to Life stealing spells, summoning but can now also teleport.
+(Minions are important for healing player)
+    3. 25% health: Stops moving and Concentrates on life stealing aura, life Steal is now at maximum, keep summoning but now cast hold/freezing/slowing spells

 ### Motivations
 Roguelike is one of my favorite genre of games...